dbaumeister/dbcpu/README.md

 # dbcpu
 by Dominik Baumeister (MatrNr.
 03628973)

-Start the program with the arguments:
+Start the program without arguments.

-sort path/to/inputfile path/to/outputfile bufferSizeInMB
-(the outputfile is created, if it does not exist)
+This will trigger a chain of calls, that can be observed on the terminal.